cshum/imagor/README.md

 - `label(text, x, y, size, color[, alpha[, font]])` adds a text label to the image.
 It can be positioned inside the image with the position or alignment specified, with color and transparency support:
   - `text` text label, also support url encoded text.
   - `x` horizontal position that the text label will be in:
-    - Positive numbers indicate position from the left and negative numbers indicate position from the right.
+    - Positive number indicate position from the left, negative number from the right.
     - Number followed by a `p` e.g. 20p means calculating the value from the image width as percentage
     - `left`,`right`,`center` positioned left, right or centered respectively
   - `y` vertical position that the watermark will be in:
-    - Positive numbers indicate position from the top and negative numbers indicate position from the bottom.
+    - Positive number indicate position from the top, negative number from the bottom.
     - Number followed by a `p` e.g. 20p means calculating the value from the image height as percentage
     - `top`,`bottom`,`center` positioned top, bottom or centered respectively
   - `size` - text label font size